-Electromagnetic Navigation is an innovative procedure using electromagnetic technology, which allows steer ability and movability to obtain tissue samples of lung masses.
-As a pioneer and a leader in this breakthrough technology, UC San Diego Medical Center is proud to offer our patients this minimally invasive alternative to surgery.
+Electromagnetic navigation bronchoscopy (ENB) is an innovative procedure using electromagnetic technology, which allows steer ability and movability to obtain tissue samples of lung masses.
+As a pioneer and a leader in this breakthrough technology, UC San Diego Health is proud to offer our patients this minimally invasive alternative to surgery.

-- Allows physicians to perform highly diagnostic, minimally invasive pulmonary bronchial procedures
+- ENB allows physicians to perform highly diagnostic, minimally invasive pulmonary bronchial procedures

 - ENB is a novel option for patients who would otherwise undergo surgery or are not surgical candidates